DawidPerkowskiGit/AlgorithmProblems/src/main/java/org/example/pangramchecker/README.md

 ## Solution

-My solution for pangram checker.
-I use Maps to store true/false information about each letter usage in sentence.
+Maps are used to store true/false information about each letter usage in sentence.

 - Firstly algorithm puts in the HashMap each letter from the alphabet as a key and false as a value
 - Secondly it iterates over input sentence letter by letter and puts true as a value to corresponding letter
 - Lastly it iterates over the HashMap, if it finds at least one false value, result of pangram checker is false, otherwise it's true

+Pros :
+- Can implement for any alphabet or other sign combination

 Cons :
 - Lengthy implementation
 - Not optimal

-Pros :
-- Can implement for any alphabet or other sign combination